DenSinH/Epicalyx/README.md

 ## TODO:
- - some pre-processor directives
+ - pragma pre-processor directives
  - struct/union sized fields
  - optimize `tests/suites/scctests/cc/execute/0033-ptrindec.c` example
  - ExpressionParser cast -> unary in `0160-cpp_if.c`
  - optimize pointer adds / loc addrs in `0139-ptr_ary.c`
  - Readonly globals + string to global ID mapping for preventing duplicates (for example `0200-cpp.c`)
+ - Optimize `x ?
+1 : 0` / `x ?
+0 : 1` ternaries, see `0177-literal.c`.
+Can be done from ASTWalker.
  - Short CString hash (directly loading `direct` field as `size_t` for the hash, useful for Preprocessor.Stddef standard macros, or mapping c stl functions).
  - Iterator for "current" object, calling next "current" object, and allowing you to find a struct field in a struct definition.
 This solves the "nested declarator" problem, and allows to easily define Struct / Union initializer lists / nested initializer lists.
 The end of a (nested) initializer list just skips to the next "parent" field.
 The "current object" iterator needs to contain a type, an offset and a bitsize (StructFieldData).
 The iterator needs to store a reference to the parent type, as well as a "stack" of nested iterators.
- - Generalize AddGlobal stuff in ASTWalker (as of now, about 3 things need to happen, which is excessive, since it is re-used in 2 places).
+ - Remove symbol_type map in ASTWalker, instead just use the `calyx::Global` data immediately in ` LoadGlobalSymbol`.
+The `locals` map is also scarcely used.

 ## Unsupported
  - `_Generic` related statements